 The microwave signal is very sensitive to ice lens formation within a snowpack at H-pol (Montpetit et al., 2013; Rees et al., 2010; Lemmetyinen et al., 2010).
 To simulate the ice lenses present in this study's database (see Tables 1-5) using DMRT-ML, snow layers with a high density of 900 kg m-3 close to the density of pure ice (917 kg m-3) and a null snow grain size were integrated into the snowpack input file where ice lenses were observed.
 The value of 900 kg m-3 was chosen because only pure ice lenses were observed.
+To keep the same total snow depth, the adjoining layers were adjusted by removing 0.5 cm of the layer above and below the ice layer.
 However, an analysis of the effect of ice lens density on $T{\rm B}$ simulations will be conducted in Sect.
 3.2.4.
-Because coherence is neglected in DMRT-ML (Matzler, 1987), the ice lens thickness has a negligible effect on simulated $T{\rm B}$.
+Because coherency (Mätzler, 1987) is neglected in DMRT-ML, the ice lens thickness has a negligible effect on simulated $T{\rm B}$.
 Hence, because no precise measurements of ice lens thickness were performed in the field, ice lens thickness was set to 1 cm in DMRT-ML.